moniac/web-design/opdracht2/readme.md

 ## User scenario's

-Friend - ICT student
+Friend Govand - ICT student
-I want to be able to get a good impression of the minor and sign up for it.
+I am a second year ICT student and want to know if the minor Web Development is relevant and challenging for me.

+### User needs

+* What is the minor?
+* What is to be expected of me?
+* What will be the subjects?
+* What do they teach me?

 Marie - Graphic Designer - Deaf

 I want the website to be to the point and to get my job done (sign up for the minor).

+### User needs

+Marie just wants to get her job done without too many complications, she enjoys it if a website is structured properly.

+* How can I navigate through?
+* What is the least bit of informationt that I need to do my job?

 ---